 When the programme is open for application you apply through our web-based application system by clicking on the "Apply here"-button on this page.

 Start your application early!
 Don’t delay in submitting your application!
 You may run into trouble if you wait until the last day and your internet connection happens to be down, or you find that your files are in the wrong format.
 You will not be able to apply once the last date for applications has passed.
-Your application has to be turned in by 23.59 (swedish time).
+Keep in mind that your application has to be turned in by 23.59 (Swedish time).

 Before uploading your documents, they must be prepared as follows:

 - You must scan your original documents.
 If the document is in colour, scan it in colour.

 - Be sure to scan ALL pages in the document, even those that just contain instructions or other information that is not necessarily information about your grades.
 It must be the complete document and all the pages should be in the same file.

 - If you upload copies of original documents, (degree certificates, transcript of records etc.) they must be certified/attested!
 This means that another person must sign their name, write their name in block letters and provide their telephone number on each document copy you submit.
 This person, by signing, is certifying that the copy you submit is an exact copy of the original.

 - Please name the file with content and your name for example: CV_ first name_ family name

 The following documents have to be uploaded for your application to be complete.